-Incorporating the geometry of the receivers in the optimization problem turns the problem into a non-convex program. {While the performance of the proposed Riemannian optimization algorithm is slightly affected by the choice of the initial point, the performance of some of the benchmark non-convex solvers, that we will compare against, heavily relies on the quality of the initialization.
+Incorporating the geometry of the receivers in the optimization problem turns the problem into a non-convex program. {While the performance of the proposed Riemannian optimization algorithm is slightly affected by the choice of the initial point, the performance of some of the benchmark non-convex solvers that we will compare our method against heavily relies on the quality of the initialization.
 Therefore, we evaluate the performance of the proposed algorithm against the benchmark algorithms using two methods for initialization; a random initialization and an improved initialization.} A random initialization on the manifold can be obtained by generating a random orthonormal matrix $\mathbf{O} \in \mathbb{R}^{3 \times 3}$, i.e., $\mathbf{O}\mathbf{O}^T=\mathbf{I}$, and initializing $\mathbf{X} = d\sqrt{\cos(\frac{\pi}{3})} \mathbf{O}$.
 However, due to the non-convex nature of the optimization problem, better results can be obtained by using an improved initialization.

-This section proposes finding an improved initialization by solving the location problem without constraints on the geometry of the transmitters.
+This section proposes an improved initialization by solving the localization problem without constraints on the geometry of the transmitters.
 This can be accomplished using a classical non-linear least squares solver, such as the Gauss-Newton algorithm \cite{wright1999numerical}.
 Let $\tilde{\mathbf{X}}_0$ be the solution obtained without constraints on the geometry of the transmitters.
-Such a solution does not necessarly belong to the equilateral triangle manifold.
-Therefore, the second step in deriving an improved initialization is to ``project" the point $\tilde{\mathbf{X}}_0$ to the manifold.
+Such a solution does not necessarily belong to the {isosceles} triangle manifold.
+Therefore, the second step of deriving an improved initialization is to ``project" the point $\tilde{\mathbf{X}}_0$ to the manifold.
 This is accomplished by solving the optimization problem

 The optimization problem in \eref{eq:54} can be efficiently solved using the geometry derived in \sref{sec:the}.
-Indeed, as pointed out previously, the proposed framework allows to optimize any objective function over the equilateral triangle manifold, including the function $||\mathbf{X}-\tilde{\mathbf{X}}_0||_2^2$.
+Indeed, as pointed out previously, the proposed framework allows us to optimize any objective function over the {isosceles} triangle manifold, including the function $||\mathbf{X}-\tilde{\mathbf{X}}_0||_2^2$.
 Random initialization on the manifold, as described above, can be used to solve \eref{eq:54}.
 The steps of the algorithm are omitted herein as they are provided and described in the next subsection.